LCAV/mooc-hwlab/docs/voice-transformers/granular-synthesis/implementation.md

 ### Main buffer

-We choose the buffer length to be equal to the size of the grain, since anyway the voice transformer doesn't sound too good for $$\alpha > 1.5$$.
+We choose the buffer length to be equal to the size of the grain, since anyways the voice transformer doesn't sound too good for $$\alpha > 1.5$$.
 With a size equal to a power of two, we will be able to use bit masking to enforce circular access to the buffer.
 Add the following lines after the previous ones:

 ```c
 #define BUF_LEN 1024